Stem-Cells-Connective-Tissue-Disease-Treatment

 • Antimalarial medications such as Plaquenil (Hydroxychloroquine) treat mild cases of mixed connective tissue disorders and can sometimes help prevent flare-ups.

-• Other immunosuppressants may also be prescribed based on the patients’ symptoms and/or stage.
+• Other immunosuppressants may also be prescribed based on the patient’s symptoms and stage.

 Stem Cell Treatment for Connective Tissue (CT) Disease

-In sharp contrast to traditional medical treatment such as immunosuppressive medications and biologicals, MSCs+ stem cell transplants for connective tissue diseases do not just suppress the patients’ immune system.
+Compared to traditional medical treatments such as immunosuppressive medications and biologicals, UC-MSCs+ stem cell transplants for connective tissue diseases do not just suppress the patient’s immune system.
 Still, they can promote fundamental changes in the immune system, which are vital for long-lasting remission.
 Other benefits of stem cells for MCTD include:

 Please note patients with multiple comorbidities or immune system dysregulation may cause travel limitations to Thailand.
-All potential candidates seeking therapy should be approved in advance using basic medical records and recent blood panels that can include markers of inflammation such as C-reactive protein, Erythrocyte sedimentation rate (ESR).
-Depending on the stage and severity of the diagnosis additional tests for antibodies (autoimmune conditions) and imaging tests from MRI or CT Scan maybe required.
+All potential candidates seeking therapy should be approved in advance using basic medical records and recent blood panels that can include markers of inflammation such as C-reactive protein and erythrocyte sedimentation rate (ESR).
+Depending on the stage and severity of the diagnosis, additional tests for antibodies (autoimmune conditions) and imaging tests from MRI or CT Scan may be required.
 Please contact us for more information.

-The Regeneration centre protocol combines isolated MSC+ stem cells with several types of growth factors, including:
+The Regeneration center protocol combines isolated UC-MSC+ stem cells with several types of growth factors, including:

 • Vascular endothelial growth factor (VEGF)